moredip/awaken/README.md

  - figure out some way to componentize the editor component

  - save edit on lose focus
- - delete todo if editted to an empty string

  - UI-based tests
  - non-browser system tests